 Geotechnical engineers help design structures that are either composed of soil or rock or are in contact with it.
 In essence, they engineer the interface between the natural and built environments.
 Research provides insight into the interaction and performance of structures with earth, such bearing failures, settlement damage, and failures due to emergent processes such as landslides and liquefaction.
-Scott Ashford, Matt Evans, Ben Mason, and Armin Stuedlein form the core of the geotechnical engineering research program in the School of Civil and Construction Engineering at OSU.
-Ben Leshchinsky is the College of Forestry liaison to CCE and the CE-FE advisor.
-Other affiliated faculty include Dan Gillens (geomatics), Michael Olsen (geomatics), Marv Pyles (Forest Engineering), Lee Schroeder (Emeritus), and Ted Vinson (Emeritus).
+Scott Ashford, Kearney Professor and dean of the College of Engineering; Matt Evans, professor of geotechnical engineering; Ben Mason, associate professor of geotechnical engineering; and Armin Stuedlein, associate professor of geotechnical engineering, form the core of the research program in the School of Civil and Construction Engineering.
+Ben Leshchinsky, associate professor of forest engineering is the College of Forestry liaison to CCE and the CE-FE advisor.
+Other affiliated faculty include Michael Olsen, professor of geomatics; Marv Pyles (Forest Engineering); Lee Schroeder, professor emeritus; and Ted Vinson, professor emeritus.

 The geotechnical faculty at OSU has a broad range of experience, including the effects of natural and human-made hazards, soil-structure interaction, fundamental soil behavior, and soil composite behavior.
 They provide opportunities for collaboration within CCE and with numerous other disciplines and specialties (e.g., Mechanical Engineering; Forest Engineering; the College of Earth, Ocean, and Atmospheric Sciences; Applied Mathematics; Statistics; Agricultural and Resource Economics; Microbiology).

-Researchers at OSU understand the importance of spatiotemporal scales in geotechnical engineering – the fact that behavior at the particle level and the field level are inextricably linked.
-Accordingly, geotechnical research at OSU is performed across three spatial scales:
+Researchers at Oregon State understand the importance of spatiotemporal scales in geotechnical engineering – the fact that behavior at the particle level and the field level are inextricably linked.
+Accordingly, geotechnical research at Oregon State is performed across three spatial scales:

 - Grain scale - Research includes computer simulations using very small elements, such as individual soil grains.
 It allows the discovery of fundamental mechanisms at the soil grain level that affect behavior at larger scales.
 Also, researchers can perform virtual experiments where actual experiments are impossible.